Why Your SSD Claim May Have Been Denied

 Posted on behalf of Phillips Disability, P.C. on Jun 15, 2015 in Appeals

 Applying for Social Security Disability (SSD) benefits can be a long and challenging process, and one that often ends in denial.

 If you have been denied benefits by the Social Security Administration (SSA), call Phillips Disability at 1-800-503-2000 for help understanding your denial and for guidance through the appeals process.
-With years of experience representing disabled Americans, we can help you appeal your disabiliy claim and get the support you need.
+With years of experience representing disabled Americans, our team of skilled Social Security disability benefits attorneys in Phoenix can help you appeal your disabiliy claim and get the support you need.

 According to the SSA, roughly 57 percent of applicants are approved for SSD on their first try.
 Everyone else must go through the appeals process.

 This step can complicate an already confusing process, so it is helpful to understand some common reasons that claims are often denied.
 You'll want to avoid making same mistakes.